-SSC Combined Graduate level Tier 1 exam is going to be conducted on the 14th of April.
+SSC Combined Graduate level Tier 1 exam is going to be conducted in coming months.
 There will atleast a million candidates this year who will give the exam.
 However, only few candidates clear the SSC CGL Tier 1 exam.
 You need the right strategy to study, good study material and an effective time management skill in order to reach the cutoff marks of SSC.
 The cut off for ssc cgl in the last two years are not too high and the cutoff for this year too will be around those numbers.

 The syllabus and pattern of SSC CGL is similar to the bank exams i.e. IBPS.
 Only one section is changed and the paper is same for everyone.
 Here is pattern of the SSC exam-